 Practical checklist for compliant internships across India

 Use this as a working list for your HR and legal teams.
-Offrd can help you implement it in your day to day documentation.

 - Define the purpose.
-Clarify whether the internship is for exposure, a course requirement, a project, or a pre hiring pipeline.
+Clarify whether the internship is for exposure, a course requirement, a project, or a pre-hiring pipeline.

 - Set a start and end date.
 Avoid open ended internships.
 Keep them time bound and usually not more than six months.